sailfishos-chum/main/GettingStarted.md

 ## Other useful notes

 * You can create sub-projects in your home project to group builds together.
-* You can add the repository for the builds to your device using `zypper ar` to install on your device.
+* You can add a repository to your device using `ssu ar` in order to install your built packages on your device.
 * To re-trigger OBS to download the latest code, click "Trigger services" at the package overview.
 * You can configure OBS to not build certain packages against certain repositories, or disable certain projects from being published.
 It is very flexible.
 This is available from the "Repositories" tab.
-* OBS will resolve dependencies during the build, if packages are available in either the current project or the build target.
-If you want to build a package in your home project against other packages, which are only available in SailfishOS:Chum (or another repository), then these can be added to the repository configuration with code as the following in the project "Meta" configuration:
+* OBS will resolve dependencies during building a package, if dependency packages are available in either the current project or the build target.
+  If you want to build a package in your home project against other packages, which are only available in SailfishOS:Chum (or another repository), then these can be added to the repository configuration with code as follows in the project "Meta" configuration:
   ```
   <repository name="sailfish_latest_armv7hl">
     <path project="sailfishos:latest" repository="latest_armv7hl"/>